Custom component - CustomComponent

 ### **Calling scripts or ServiceProxy**

-From within a CustomComponent you can call ServiceProxy and ScriptService services using the methods *callServiceProxy* and *callServiceProxyAsync.* Both methods return an *Observable* with a response in the following format:
+From the CustomComponent level you can call ServiceProxy and ScriptService services using the methods *callServiceProxy* and *callServiceProxyAsync.* Both methods return *Observable* with response in the following format:

 ```